 GDPR and How It Affects a Data Breach Caused by Account Takeover

-- Netacea, Agentless Bot Management
+• Netacea, Agentless Bot Management

 3 minutes read

+Before recent updates to GDPR legislation, some companies looked upon Account Takeover (ATO) merely as an annoyance.
 Access to the customer account itself often didn’t allow you to obtain the actual credit card details.
 Retailers, in particular, reasoned that ATO attacks were often focused on customer points, gift cards, vouchers or credit, often for small value items.

-The new GDPR legislation has turned what may have been previously a containable annoyance, to a very real business issue, which can have serious financial and reputational consequences for any company, regardless of the theft of the actual credit card data, and now makes potentially any company a target.
+Under new GDPR legislation, what may once have been a containable annoyance has become a very real business issue, with serious financial and reputational consequences for any company, regardless of whether any theft of data takes place.
+This means any company could be a potential target for attackers.

 We can see in the case of the Superdrug ATO breach how the effects of the GDPR legislation have had an immediate impact.
 After receiving the ransomware threat, Superdrug immediately informed their customers as well as the Information Commissioner’s Office (ICO) of the breach.
 The story made front-page news in the IT press and was covered by several of the nationals.